carlosjasso/mad-coders/README.md

 ## ⚙ Setup

-This project requires 3.7+.
+This project requires python 3.7+.
 To set it up:

 - It's recommended to use a python [venv](https://docs.python.org/3/library/venv.html)
   - install the module with the command `pip install virtualenv --upgrade`